daveaholt/brick_breaker_game/README.md

 # brick_breaker_game
 A version of the classic Atari Breakthrough game made as a learning exercise in Unity Android game creation.

+This is meant for Android build settings and uses a 920x1080 landscape aspect ratio.